Questions, Answered

 What makes one FBO better than another?

-FBO quality is about four things, in order: ramp-to-cabin distance (fewer than 50 feet is ideal, more than 200 feet is bad), on-site customs and immigration for international arrivals, hours of operation (24-hour FBOs matter more than people realize), and the competence of the ground handling team when something goes wrong.
+FBO quality is about four things, in order: ramp-to-cabin distance (fewer than 50 feet is ideal, more than 200 feet is bad), on-site customs and immigration for international arrivals, hours of operation (24-hour FBOs matter more than people realise), and the competence of the ground handling team when something goes wrong.
 Chain branding (Signature, Atlantic, Jetex) is a weaker signal than people think — the individual station matters far more than the brand.

 Why fly to a secondary airport instead of the main hub?